Rohan-684/Rohan-684/README.md

 ### Hi there 👋
-My name is Rohan ,I have been enjoying web devlopment since i built my first react app.
+My name is Rohan ,I have been enjoying web development since i built my first react app.
 I have worked on MERN stack projects but I like working on frontend more so , react and its frameworks like next js are what I am currently writing code in.
 If you are hiring , let's chat!

 <!--